 For example, in the West, non-Hispanic whites make up only 40% of the Gen Z population.
 In the South, that number jumps to 46%.

-Research shows that this generation is not only ethnically diverse themselves, but they believe in the benefit of increasing diversity in society as a whole.
+Research shows that this generation is not only ethnically diverse, but they believe in the benefit of increasing diversity in society as a whole.

-One report showed 62% of Gen Zers believe that increasing diversity is good for society.
+One report showed that 62% of Gen Zers believe that increasing diversity is good for society.

 Members of Gen Z have also emphasized inclusion and social justice in recent years.

 In one survey, Gen Z Republicans were much more likely than other Republicans to say that Blacks aren’t treated as fairly as whites in America today.

 A poll run by Yubo, a social networking app, reported that 88% of Gen Zers feel that Blacks don’t receive equal treatment.

 The Yubo poll also showed that 4 in 5 Gen Zers support the Black Lives Matter movement.

 5. Emerging buying power

 AdAge reports that Gen Z currently has $143 billion in direct buying power.